Pertrick/codesherpasapi/README.md

 - Run the command “php artisan serve” to run your project.
 The project is served on localhost:8000

  How to run project Test
- - The test files can be found in "tests/Feature" folder named "CustomerTest.php".
+ - The test file can be found in "tests/Feature" folder named "CustomerTest.php".
  - A unit Test is witten for each CRUD operation.
 To run the test open your terminal, navigate to the project directory and run the command ".\vendor\bin\phpunit.bat".